mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 ```

 ## Javascript Operator Syntax
 But Javascript operators are in one important way more than just sugary function calls.
-Operators have special grammatical rules that determine how operator expressions parsed and the order of evaluation of their terms.
+Operators have special grammatical rules that determine how operator expressions are parsed and the order of evaluation of their terms.

 All three classes of Javascript operators follow two grammatical guidelines: